shriram-17/Survey_Sparrow_Hackthon/README.md

 ---

+## Summary Report <a name="summary-report"></a>

+For a comprehensive summary report of the GitHub Repository Analytics Tool, including methodology, findings, and recommendations, please refer to the [Summary Report](https://docs.google.com/document/d/1OTQQY6wwZToImEzKnmw6fA9791hZJOrv92s873ThbA8/edit).

+---

 ## Conclusion
 This GitHub Repository Analytics Tool provides a comprehensive interface for analyzing repository data, generating visualizations, and using NLP queries to gain insights.
 Through its integration of GitHub API, Plotly, and Google's Gemini AI, the tool offers a powerful and interactive way to monitor repository activity and developer contributions.

+---